WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 The HTML element that wraps the content also needs to use the corresponding CSS class: `has-text-align-center`.

-#### Template creation in the site editor
+### Template creation in the site editor

-To access the site editor to create templates and template parts, you first need to activate the basic block theme created in [step 2] (#creating-the-theme).
+To access the site editor to create templates and template parts, you first need to activate the basic block theme created in [step 2](#creating-the-theme).

 Open the Site Editor from the WordPress admin menu.
 The default view is the blank index.html template.

 Open the Add block menu and select and place a new template part.
 The block will have the default name "Untitled Template Part".

 Open the advanced section of the block settings sidebar and make the following changes:
 Change the title and area to Header, and the HTML element to `<header>`.

 Save the changes.
 You will be asked if you want to save the template part, the index template, or both.
-Choose both.Repeat the process and add a footer template part.
+Choose both.
+Repeat the process and add a footer template part.

 Add your preferred blocks to the header and footer template parts, for example, a navigation block, a cover block with a site logo, or a columns block with contact information.
 Save the changes.

-##### Template editing mode
+### Template editing mode

 The template editing mode is a way to edit the website without the complexity of the site editor interface.
 It is more limited than the site editor because you can not create, select or navigate between templates in this view.